 NOTE: The product entries for Network Media Players and Media Streamers are updated on a continuous basis with new units and reviews to keep them current.

-The Roku Digital Video Player (aka Roku Box) is a compact unit that allows you to stream audio and video content (including TV shows and movies) from the internet from a variety of content providers, including Netflix, Amazon Video-on-Demand, MLB TV and more.
+The Roku Streaming Media Player (aka Roku Box) is a compact unit that allows you to stream audio and video content (including TV shows and movies) from the internet from a variety of content providers (up to 1,000 as of 2014), including Netflix, Amazon Video-on-Demand, MLB TV and more.
 All you do is connect the Roku Box to the internet via your home network and then connect it to your TV.

 There are several Roku models available, most of which can connect to any TV with at least composite video inputs.
 However, the Roku 3 does require a TV with an HDMI input exclusively.
 Roku also offers both wired and wireless internet connection options, depending on the model.
 However, although the Roku box connects to the internet via a home network, it does not access content stored on your PC or MAC, or portable USB devices.
 For more details on the features and operation of the Roku players, check out the Official Roku Product Page.

 Compare Prices on the complete selection of Roku Boxes.